wkoszek/me/source/blog/2016-03-20-is-the-biggest-ipad-really-pro.md

 Logitech case pros:
 - mechanical keyboard
-- nicely wraps iPad from top to bottom.
+- nicely wraps iPad from top to bottom
+- has backlit keys

 My biggest cons:
 - snapping to the magnetic connector didn't work too well.
 It seemed like